Ion Vinea: Final years and death

 Having made efforts to make his style palatable to the ideological censors, Vinea burned his more revealing manuscripts.
 He was allowed to publish in the literary magazines.
-In 1960, Anatol E. Baconsky and Petre Stoica's magazine, Steaua, allocated space for an homage to Mihail Sadoveanu—according to Stoica, this was Vinea's first published text in some 15 years.
+In 1960, Anatol E. Baconsky and Petre Stoica's Steaua allocated space for an homage to Mihail Sadoveanu—according to Stoica, this was Vinea's first published text in some 15 years.
 His subsequent work, including essays honoring Arghezi and Camil Petrescu, was mainly taken up by that journal, which also interviewed him in 1963.
 Invited by Stoica to contribute additional homages for George Bacovia and Ion Agârbiceanu, he made a point of stating his refusal—suggesting that Bacovia was disgusting, and that Agârbiceanu's prose was almost entirely "worthless".
 In 1962, after Stoica's temporary departure, Steaua refused to publish fragments of Vinea's novels, breaking an earlier promise; other contributions on various topics appeared in Gazeta Literară and Orizont.

 Together with Henriette, Vinea was also made to write for Glasul Patriei, a communist propaganda magazine aimed at the Romanian diaspora.
 This affiliation strangely reunited them with former traditionalist enemies such as Hodoș, also undergoing communist "recovery".
 He was featured there with notes on consecrated intellectual figures whom he had befriended, including Cocea, Enescu and Brâncuși, but also with an enthusiastic reception of the young socialist novelist, Titus Popovici, whom he had interviewed at Mogoșoaia Palace.
 Theologian Ioan I. Ică jr. proposes that Vinea and the other contributors "believed in their patriotic, inextricable, duty toward Romanian culture, but also toward their own talent and vocation, and [argued] that an offer for 'collaboration' should not have been cast aside, even at the expense of some moral and political concessions".
 While still at Glasul Patriei, Vinea finally turned to reportage writing, describing scenes from rural Romania in socialist realist style.